auroraextensions/docs/magento/extensions/1.x/testlivecheckout/docs/index.md

 Test Live Checkout provides the ability to complete the sales transaction pipeline, by allowing an automated browser test to submit an order in the same fashion a real user would submit an order.
 This has several advantages over the historical approach, which is to create simple test products and submit the order outside of a browser context.

+## Download

+The extension is available for purchase [here](https://marketplace.magento.com/nickolasburr-test-live-checkout.html).

 ## Quick Start